Golf Hazard Types

 One Stroke Penalty

-A one stroke penalty means a golfer must add one additional stroke to his score on a hole if the golfer is forced to drop a ball at the nearest point of relief after hitting the ball into a hazard.
+A one stroke penalty means a golfer must add one additional stroke to his score on a hole.
+One stroke penalties are applied any time another ball is used besides the original ball, such as when a golfer takes a drop or re-hits from the spot of the last shot.

 Grounding Club in Hazard

-A golfer cannot ground the golfer club when attempting to hit a ball out of a hazard.
+A golfer cannot ground their club when attempting to hit a ball out of a hazard.
 This means that the head of the golf club cannot rest on the surface of the hazard.
-Rather, the club must hover above the water or ground at address.
+Rather, the club must hover above the water or sand at address.
 Grounding a club in a hazard incurs a one-stroke penalty.

 Practice Swing in Hazard

 A golfer can make a practice swing in a hazard as long as the golf club does not make contact with the surface.
-Otherwise, the golfer will incur a one-stroke penalty.
+However, if any part of the club makes contact with the surface, the golfer will incur a one-stroke penalty.